 Resolving Conflict – Choose Your Battles

 There are times that I still give them two or three chances.
-This is partially because I hate to have conflict but also because I want to choose my power struggles with the kids.
+This is partly because I hate to have conflict and because I want to choose my power struggles with the kids.

 I ask myself, is it worth it?
 Who is going to be more upset, them or me?
 These questions allow me to choose my power struggles wisely; the last thing I want is to have numerous power struggles throughout the day.

 New Thinking About Resolving Conflict with Your Kids

 For parents, the new framework for resolving conflict is to be more supportive and positive with children.
 As a result, they are viewed as competent, capable, and confident learners, and I could not agree more.
 Part of this framework is essential in encouraging kids to think for themselves and say in their lives.